 The road (and rail journey) get pretty busy in the summer.
 Actually, pretty busy is something of an understatement, if an item in northern Scotland’s local paper the Press and Journal is to be taken at face value.

 The Road to the Isles, as of July 2019, is being ruined by camper vans, wild camping and too many visitors, according to the local Community Council.
-(NB – and that’s even during the year before the pandemic…)
+(NB – and that was even during the year before the pandemic…)

 For example, the most stretch of sand, often called ‘The Silver Sands of Morar’, was looking like a crowded Spanish beach the last time I passed by, right at the beginning of July 2021.